 Pros of living in Chang Klan

-- A lively neighbourhood where there is always something happening.
+- A lively neighbourhood where there is always something happening (if you like that kind of thing).

-- You’re a stone’s throw away from the famous night bazaar, home to all the goods you could need.
+- You’re a stone’s throw away from the famous night bazaar.

 - Loi Kroh Road walking street is only a stumbling distance away.